francoismartineau/snake_game/readme.md

 ![user-invicible](https://i.postimg.cc/rF7xN6qS/user-invicible.gif)

-For further details about my dijkstra implementation see my [report in french](https://docs.google.com/document/d/1tVqNiSNAh0G4h7_7KM4GMVgTxKbfcze4Tr1mpQ7nciI/edit?usp=sharing) that I produced for the course Algorithms and data structures at Université Laval.
+My Dijkstra implementation is in O(u+n) where n is the number of locations and u is the number of possible distances.
+For further details, see my [report in french](https://docs.google.com/document/d/1tVqNiSNAh0G4h7_7KM4GMVgTxKbfcze4Tr1mpQ7nciI/edit?usp=sharing) produced for the course Algorithms and data structures at Université Laval.
 I finished the course with a 95% grade.